 Breakfast and lunch are also served in the main restaurant, but dinner is different.
 By evening, passengers are dressed up, the atmosphere shifts, and the meal feels like an occasion rather than just food.

-I’ve sailed on both MSC and Princess Cruises.
+We’ve sailed on both MSC and Princess Cruises.
 When it comes to food quality, Princess is the better experience — every dish was well prepared and properly presented.

 How Dining Works on Princess: Deck 5 vs Deck 6